Topic-specific guidance

 The quote should avoid comparing the two technologies as if they are interchangeable.
 For an air-to-air proposal, it should state which rooms are served, what happens to hot water and whether any boiler or radiator work is outside scope.
 For air-to-water, design temperature, emitters and cylinder assumptions become central.

-The risk is a customer expecting an air-to-air AC installation to behave like a funded boiler replacement.
+The risk is a customer expecting an air-to-air heat pump installation to behave like a funded boiler replacement.
 It can be excellent for room heating and cooling, but it does not automatically supply domestic hot water or satisfy grant rules.

 When Air-to-air vs air-to-water heat pumps is used in the enquiry form, pair the question with the target room, preferred temperature, daily use pattern, budget boundary, outdoor-unit option, access limits, noise sensitivity, drainage route, controller expectation, service access and any permission constraint.
 That gives the estimator an auditable set of assumptions instead of a single isolated topic.